Get E-Book

 createWriteStream("filtered.txt")

-Important note about generator functions: Only values produced with yield are sent to the output stream.
-If a generator uses return to produce a final value, that value is not yielded to the pipeline - it's only accessible to code directly consuming the generator.
-In pipeline transforms, always use yield for output chunks.
+One output rule is easy to miss.
+Only values produced with yield are sent to the next stage.
+If a generator uses return to produce a final value, that value is not yielded into the pipeline.
+It is only visible to code directly consuming the generator.
+In pipeline transforms, use yield for output chunks.

 Error Handling in Stream Pipelines

-Each of these errors manifests as an error event on the stream that encountered it.
-With pipe(), you'd have to handle each separately.
-With pipeline(), all errors are caught and passed to your callback or promise rejection.
+Each error still starts as an error event on the stream that encountered it.
+With pipe(), you handle those events one by one.
+With pipeline(), the first failure reaches the callback or promise rejection as the operation result.

 const tempFile = "output.tmp";